JvanKatwijk/dab-cmdline/README.md

 THE EXAMPLES ARE NOT INTENDED TO BE FULL SOLUTIONS, BUT MERELY THERE TO GIVE YOU AN IDEA HOW TO USE THE LIBRARY OR ITS SOURCES.

-It is most likely necessary that you adapt a program to your own needs or you might have to rewrite it completely.
+It is most likely necessary that you adapt a program to your own needs or you might have to rewrite it completely, feel free to do so.

 =======================================================================